 I attended the inaugural edition of Camp TimeOut last weekend.
 As an entrepreneur, I was stoked because Christin nailed the logistics!
 As a nature lover, I was swooning at the full moonrise over the lake and the smell of pine forests.
 And as a coworking space owner and crusader to end loneliness and isolation among adults, I was convinced that this concept is nothing short of revolutionary.

 Our motto at Groundwork! is “Work together.
 Grow together.”
 At camp you could say: “Play together.
 Be together.”

 We cheered each other on during the burpee mile, chatted over meals, shot bb guns, and basked in the sun together.
 And each night we did what humans have been doing for hundreds of years: we gathered around a fire.

 This ancient and primal tradition still holds great power: as sparks shot into the air, secrets were shared and bonds were created.
 It felt utterly natural, simple, and free.

 Now I’m back in front of my computer screen, but fortunately I’m at Groundwork! so I can find my way into a random lunch conversation in the kitchen soon.
-And I’m already looking forward to my next weekend to unplug and reconnect at Camp Wild Child in October.
+And I’m already looking forward to my next weekend to unplug and reconnect at Camp TimeOut in October.
 Will I see you there, friend?